freesers/AppStudioProject/PROCESS.md

 # Day 8
 Problem from yesterday solved, always boot with loginVC and immediately segue to next screen if already logged in.
 Further polished registration/login process.
 After that I started to work with the server.
 Used a playground to test network functions.
 Figured out al the code to work with the reste server.
 I can store multiple key-value pairs in the same array index.
 I will use /list & /menu as users and houses.
 Also encoded image to ascii to store on the server, retrieving and decoding work as well.

+# Day 9
+The network code to store users on the server works, also loading users to have their information ready throughout the app.
+Unfortunately, I later realised that the resto server had been updated with new filtering options.
+Which made previous work unnecessary, I also strugled a very long time with a very simple bug that i only spotted at the end of the day.
+Hopefully tommorow I can add in the rest of the house info to the server.